cypress-io/cypress-design/ReadMe.md

 ### Updating the component generator

 When you use the `yarn new:component` command, the template used is called a generator.
-It could be useful to update it from time to tim if the standards change.
+It could be useful to update it from time to time if the standards change.

 First, create a scaffold for a component called ComponentName.
 The name matters because it will be used to generate the component templates and overwrite the old ones.